Travel in Austria

 Schönbrunn Palace is a historical site of paramount importance to the city of Vienna, where events such as Mozart’s first concert (at the age of 6) for Maria Theresa took place.
 Today, the Schönbrunn complex is a UNESCO World Heritage site.

 Part of the palace building is open to visitors.
 You can see the rooms, halls, and splendor that the emperors of the empire enjoyed for centuries.
 Entry to the palace is possible as part of a tour (guided or with an audio guide).
 There are two tours in the palace that showcase the lives of the emperors.
 The Imperial Tour is the most recommended for travelers who do not want to dedicate too much time to the visit.
-The tour focuses on the lives and apartments of Emperor Franz Joseph and his wife Sisi.
-This tour includes a visit to 22 rooms in the palace that were used by the emperor and his wife.
+The tour includes a visit to 22 rooms in the palace and focuses on the lives and private apartments of Emperor Franz Joseph and his wife, Sisi.

 The Grand Tour of Schönbrunn Palace includes a visit to 40 wonderful rooms and lasts between 50 minutes to an hour.